robballou/rotatelib/README.md

 Version: 0.7

+See also [the version 1.0 branch which has some more features](https://github.com/robballou/rotatelib/tree/1.0) or the [new JavaScript port of this library](https://github.com/robballou/js-rotatelib).

 Module for assisting in querying the file system, databases, or Amazon Web Services (AWS) for backups/archives to rotate.

 `rotatelib` supports looking for archives and backups in the following places: